WWE SmackDown vs. Raw 2007: Release

 The official demo for WWE SmackDown vs. Raw 2007 was released on the Xbox Live Marketplace in September 2006, containing a No-DQ match between Triple H and Kane.

 Like the previous game, the game was released on the PlayStation 2 and the PlayStation Portable.
 While the series has traditionally been exclusive to the PlayStation series of consoles, this game was released on Xbox 360 after a series of lackluster wrestling games THQ released on the original Xbox.
 This is the first time a game in the SmackDown! series is featured in two different console generations.
 A SteelBook version of the PlayStation 2 release was available exclusively in Australia.

-A PlayStation 3 version was also planned but was eventually cancelled along with NBA Live 07.
+A PlayStation 3 version was also planned but was eventually cancelled.
 The developers publicly announced that they would rather concentrate their efforts on other game systems.
 The next installment, SmackDown vs. Raw 2008 was released for the PlayStation 3 and all future WWE games for the following 10 years have been released for the console.
 However, the PlayStation 2 version can be played on any PlayStation 3 models with PlayStation 2 backwards compatibility support.
 There was also consideration over releasing the game on the Wii as the game's developers were waiting to learn more about the system, but during a video interview, creative manager Cory Ledesma revealed that there were no plans for it to be released on the Wii.

 A special edition version for the Xbox 360 was sold for a limited time at EB Games and GameStop.
 This version featured the game in an aluminum case along with a bonus disc from The History of the WWE Championship DVD boxset and a copy of The Ultimate WWE Trivia Book.

 The Japanese releases of the game was released by then-recently established Japanese branch of THQ, rather than Yuke's themselves, following legal issues relating to Yuke's self-publication of WWE games in Japan.
 As a result, the Exciting Pro Wrestling subtitle for that region was retired.